Bar examination: New South Wales

 In New South Wales, successful bar exam candidates are required to complete the NSW Bar Association Bar Practice Course (BPC), which despite its name, is a mandatory course required to be taken after passing the bar exam.
 The BPC consists of lectures, assignments and a significant amount of further reading about court procedure and case law.
 At the conclusion of the BPC, candidates are then required to appear in a mock trial, often before real judicial officers, and argue their respective case.
 Once satisfied that the candidate has completed these requirements, the NSW Bar Association then provides each candidate with their practising certificate.

 Newly called barristers are referred to as readers for a period of usually one year and are required to have at least one tutor who is barrister with at least seven years of call but is not Senior Counsel.
-The term reader and tutor are similar to the term pupil and pupil master as used in the United Kingdom Inns of Court.

 The initial practising certificate often contains restrictions on what type of work readers are permitted to do.
 This may include restrictions such as appearing in court alone, undertaking direct access briefs or any other restriction which the bar association deems appropriate.
 After the 12-month period and upon completion of further requirements such as civil and criminal reading to the bar associations satisfaction, readers are then provided with an unrestricted practising certificate and are no longer readers but barristers.

 Brazil

 The Order of Attorneys of Brazil (Ordem dos Advogados do Brasil), the Brazilian bar association, administers a bar examination nationwide two to three times a year (usually in January, March and September).
-The exam is divided in two stages – the first consists of 80 multiple choice questions covering all disciplines (Ethics, Human Rights, Philosophy of Law, Constitutional Law, Administrative Law, Civil Law, Consumer Law, Civil Procedure Law, Criminal Law, Criminal Procedure Law, Labour Law and Labour Procedure Law).
-The candidate must score at least 40 questions correctly to proceed to the second part of the exam, four essay questions and a drafting project (motion, opinion or claim document) in Civil Law (including Consumer Law), Labour Law, Criminal Law, Administrative Law, Constitutional Law, Corporate Law or Tax Law, and their respective procedures.
+The exam is divided in two stages – the first consists of 80 multiple choice questions covering all disciplines (Ethics, Human Rights, Philosophy of Law, Constitutional Law, Administrative Law, Civil Law, Consumer Law, Civil Procedure Law, Criminal Law, Criminal Procedure Law, Child and Adolescent Act, Labour Law, Labour Procedure Law, Tax Law, Commercial Law, International Law, Environmental Law, Pension Law, Fiscal Law, Election Law).
+The candidate must score at least 40 questions correctly to proceed to the second part of the exam, which are four essay questions and a drafting project (motion, opinion or claim document) in Civil Law (including Consumer Law), Labour Law, Criminal Law, Administrative Law, Constitutional Law, Corporate Law or Tax Law, and their respective procedures.
 The Bar examination can be taken on the graduation year.
 Success in the examination allows one to practice in any court or jurisdiction of the country.